redis/Redis-Insight-Guides/src/quick-guides/vector-similarity-search/introduction.md

-**With RediSearch 2.4, you can index and query vector data stored in Redis [Hashes](https://redis.io/topics/data-types#hashes)**  This extends RediSearch's abilities to index NUMERIC, GEO and TEXT data stored in hashes
+**You can index and query vector data stored in Redis [Hashes](https://redis.io/topics/data-types#hashes)**  This capability extends RediSearch's abilities to index NUMERIC, GEO and TEXT data stored in hashes

 **The ability to index and query vector data is behind Vector Similarity Search (VSS).** VSS powers advanced search applications working on unstructured data There is a growing number of pre-trained Computer Vision and Natural Language processing models  that allows you to generate a vector representation of images or long pieces of text.